DuDataCompany/wse-talent-tools/README.md

 This is tools related to Talent Operation.

 List of tools:
-1. Days calculator: to calculate days between two dates.
+1. **📅 Days Calculator**: Find the number of days between two dates.
-2. Salary holding calculator: to determine if we should hold or pay the salary of resigning employee.
+2. **💰 Last Salary Hold or Pay**: Decide whether to hold or pay the salary of a resigning employee.
-3. Bonus calculator: to calculate bonus that is received by employee.
+3. **🎉 Bonus Calculator**: Calculate the bonus received by an employee.
-4. Penalty calculator: to calculate penalty for contract employee who resigns.
+4. **⚖️ Penalty Calculator**: Calculate the penalty for a contract employee who resigns.
-5. Monthly insurance premium calculator: to calculate the amount on monthly insurance premium from yearly amount.
+5. **🏥 Insurance Premium Calculator**: Calculate the monthly insurance premium from the yearly amount.